pwnwiki/pwnwiki.github.io/pivoting/linux/index.md

 ## Note on Proxychain port forwards

-Dynamic SSH Proxychain forwarding oes not work with meterpreter shells.
+Dynamic SSH Proxychain forwarding does not work with meterpreter shells.

 If you attempt to spawn a shell via Meterpreter, you'll get an error similar to the following: